SketchyMaze/render/README.md

 * IterEllipse(A Point, B Point): draw an elipse fitting inside the rectangle bounded by points A and B.

+## Multitouch Gesture Notes

+Support for SDL2's MultiGestureEvent is added on October 6 2021.
+The event.State will have the property `Touching=true` while the engine believes multitouch gestures are afoot.
+This begins when the user touches the screen with two fingers, and _then_ motion is detected.

+SDL2 spams us with gesture events for each tiny change detected, and then just stops.
+The SDL driver in this repo doesn't set ev.State.Touching=false.
+One heuristic you may use in your program to detect when multitouch has ended is this:

+SDL2 always emulates the mouse Button1 click for one of the fingers.
+Record the position at the first Touching=true event, and monitor for delta changes in position as the "mouse cursor" moves.
+When delta movements become stale and don't update, you can set State.Touching=false in your program.

 ## License

 MIT.